Skip to content

 How Fibers Use ION Rings

-2. Each slot can hold a channel ID with a permission mask (READ, WRITE, or both)
+2. Each slot can hold a channel capability with a permission mask (READ, WRITE, or both).

-A fiber can only access ION Rings for which it holds a capability.
+A fiber can only SUBMIT to rings for which it holds a Channel cap with SEND permission.
 Attempting to access an unauthorized ring triggers a capability fault and the fiber is killed.

 Integration with NetSwitch